jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 The AD8232 EKG board includes a 3.5mm headphone jack that we won't be using in our design.
-Since we'll connect directly to the board's RA and LA pins (leaving the RL pin unused), this jack must be removed to allow the board to fit properly inside the electronic case.
+Since we'll connect directly to the board's RA and LA pins (leaving the RL pin unused), this jack must be removed to allow the board to fit properly inside the electronics case.

 *For those interested in more information about this design choice, please refer